uga-libraries/aspace_scripts/README.md

 ## unpublish_records.py

-Unpublishes resources in ArchivesSpace when they have a [CLOSED] in the resource id
+Unpublishes resources in ArchivesSpace when they have [CLOSED] in the resource id

 ## update_agentdates.py